hannotify/hanno.codes/_drafts/java-21-release-day.md

 ### JEP 441: Pattern Matching for switch

-The feature 'Pattern Matching for switch' that was first introduced in Java 17 has now reached completion status, with the release of Java 21.
+The feature 'Pattern Matching for switch' that was first introduced in Java 17 has reached completion status, now that Java 21 has been released.

-Since Java 16 we are able to avoid casting after `instanceof` checks by using 'Pattern Matching for instanceof'.
+Since Java 16 we have been able to avoid casting after `instanceof` checks by using 'Pattern Matching for instanceof'.
 Let's see how that works in a code example.

-> Code examples that illustrate this JEP were taken from my conference talk ["Pattern Matching: Small Enhancement or Major Feature?"](https://hanno.codes/talks/#pattern-matching-small-enhancement-or-major-feature).
+> All code examples that illustrate pattern matching features were taken from my conference talk ["Pattern Matching: Small Enhancement or Major Feature?"](https://hanno.codes/talks/#pattern-matching-small-enhancement-or-major-feature).

 ```java
 static String apply(Effect effect) {